Williams, VCU Rams host the George Mason Patriots | Federal News Network

 Morgantown, West Virginia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Josh Oduro and the George Mason Patriots take on Vince Williams and the VCU Rams in A-10 play.
+BOTTOM LINE: Josh Oduro and the George Mason Patriots take on Vince Williams and the VCU Rams in A-10 action.

-The Rams have gone 9-4 in home games.
-VCU scores 65.2 points and has outscored opponents by 4.6 points per game.
+The Rams are 9-4 on their home court.
+VCU has a 4-2 record in one-possession games.

-The Patriots have gone 6-6 against A-10 opponents.
-George Mason ranks seventh in the A-10 with 31.6 rebounds per game led by Davonte Gaines averaging 8.2.
+The Patriots are 6-6 against conference opponents.
+George Mason has a 7-7 record against teams over .500.

-The teams play for the 10th time in conference play this season.
-The Rams won the last meeting 85-70 on Feb.
-12. Adrian Baldwin Jr. scored 18 points points to help lead the Rams to the win.
+The teams play for the 10th time this season in A-10 play.
+The Rams won the last matchup 85-70 on Feb.
+12. Adrian Baldwin Jr. scored 18 points points to help lead the Rams to the victory.

-TOP PERFORMERS: Williams averages 2.1 made 3-pointers per game for the Rams, scoring 13.2 points while shooting 39.8% from beyond the arc.
-KeShawn Curry is shooting 57.1% and averaging 8.3 points over the past 10 games for VCU.
+TOP PERFORMERS: Williams is averaging 13.2 points, 5.9 rebounds, 3.3 assists and 1.6 steals for the Rams.
+KeShawn Curry is averaging 8.3 points over the last 10 games for VCU.

-Oduro is averaging 18.2 points, seven rebounds and 1.8 blocks for the Patriots.
-D’Shawn Schwartz is averaging 8.9 points over the last 10 games for George Mason.
+Xavier Johnson is averaging 8.6 points and 4.8 assists for the Patriots.
+Oduro is averaging 11.9 points over the last 10 games for George Mason.

 LAST 10 GAMES: Rams: 8-2, averaging 68.9 points, 29.3 rebounds, 14.7 assists, 9.1 steals and 3.9 blocks per game while shooting 48.5% from the field.
 Their opponents have averaged 64.3 points per game.